myukselir/cwfis-daily-summary/README.md

-# Fire Stats CSV
+# Nationwide wildfire stats, by level of control

-This repository automatically downloads Canadian wildfire statistics every hour and publishes a CSV through GitHub Pages.
+This repository automatically downloads Canadian wildfire statistics and updates a Datawrapper chart.

-## CSV
+## Data

-The latest CSV is available at:

-data.csv

 Columns:

 - Status
+- Number of fires
 - Hectares burned
-- Number of fires
-- Timestamp (UTC)
+- Timestamp